home-assistant/home-assistant.io/source/_docs/ecosystem/tor.markdown

 comments: false
 sharing: true
 footer: true
-ha_category: Infrastructure
-author: Nathan Freitas
-author_twitter: n8fr8
+redirect_from: /cookbook/tor_configuration/
 ---

-This is an example about how you can configure Tor to provide secure remote access to your Home Assistant instance as an Onion site, through Tor's Hidden Service feature.
+This is an example about how you can configure Tor to provide secure remote access to your Home Assistant instance as an Onion site, through [Tor's Hidden Service](https://www.torproject.org/docs/hidden-services.html.en) feature.
 With this enabled, you do not need to open your firewall ports or setup HTTPS to enable secure remote access.

 This is useful if you want to have: